mindersec/minder/docs/docs/run_minder_server/run_the_server.md

 After these steps, your Minder server should be ready to receive webhook events from GitHub, and add webhooks to repositories.

+In case you need to update the webhook secret, you can do so by putting the new secret in `webhook-config.webhook_secret` and for the duration of the migration, the old secret(s) in a file referenced by `webhook-config.previous_webhook_secret_file`.
+The old webhook secrets will then only be used to verify incoming webhooks messages, not for creating or updating webhooks and can be removed after the migration is complete.

 In order to rotate webhook secrets, you can use the `minder-server` CLI tool to update the webhook secret.

 ```bash